 - Pandora: The World of Avatar

-The Animal Kingdom is built on a similarly “wheel and spoke” layout like what is found at the Magic Kingdom.
-Instead of a castle as the central focal point, The Tree of Life acts as the hub and the other lands branch off from there.
+The Animal Kingdom is built on a similar “wheel and spoke” layout to what is found at the Magic Kingdom.
+Instead of a castle as the central focal point, The Tree of Life acts as the hub, and the other lands branch off from there.

-Located on Discovery Island, the Tree of Life acts is visible from many areas of the park and helps people to know where they are going, acting as a orientation point for guests.
+Located on Discovery Island, the Tree of Life is visible from many areas of the park and helps people to know where they are going, acting as an orientation point for guests.